mg98/fixed-size-chunker/README.md

 # Fixed Size Chunker (FSC)

-Efficiency-first implementation of the FSC algorithm.
+Efficiency-first implementation of the FSC algorithm for scientific analyses.
 This program will take the target chunk size and a byte stream as arguments and output for each next chunk an 8-byte fingerprint (using a fast non-cryptographic function) and the chunk's size in CSV format.
+This program was done for performance measurements on the algorithm itself and will never actually write anything to disk.

 ## Usage